cpsughrue/gsoc_proposal/README.md

 When a Clang invocation communicates with the build daemon, the daemon generates a dependency graph and consults the cache to determine whether the modules have already been built.
 If the modules exist, the daemon compares the timestamps of the source file and the precompiled module.
 When the source file has a more recent timestamp, indicating an update since the last build, the module is rebuilt.
 Additionally, any dependent modules that rely on the updated module are also rebuilt as part of the process.

 Currently, the build daemon can only be spawned by a Clang invocation.
-Consequently, the daemon's ability to check whether `pcm` should be rebuilt is contingent upon the build system's decision to rebuild the translation unit.
+Consequently, the daemon's ability to check whether a precompiled module  should be rebuilt is contingent upon the build system's decision to rebuild the translation unit.
 This limitation presents a challenge that, while acknowledged, falls outside the scope of the GSoC project.
 It will be addressed during future development.

 ---
 ## Timeline